Abington in Washington County, Virginia — The American South (Mid-Atlantic)

 Erected 2011 by Veterans Memorial Park Foundation of Abington/Washington County, Virginia, Inc.

 Location.
 36° 42.379′ N, 81° 58.57′ W. Marker is in Abington, Virginia, in Washington County.
-Marker is at the intersection of Cummings Street SW and Grove Terrace Drive SW on Cummings Street SW.
+Memorial is at the intersection of Cummings Street SW and Grove Terrace Drive SW on Cummings Street SW.
 The marker and monument are located in Veterans Memorial Park.
 Touch for map.
 Marker is in this post office area: Abingdon VA 24210, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 POW★MIA (a few steps from this marker); The Minutemen (a few Split Rail Fence & The American Chestnut (within shouting distance of this marker); Governor David Campbell (about 300 feet away, measured in a direct line); John Campbell (about 300 feet away); Abingdon in the Civil War (approx. ¼ mile away); Boyhood Home of Gen. Joseph E. Johnston (approx. ¼ mile away); Abingdon (approx. ¼ mile away).